A/N: Warning for more violence in this chapter.

 “I don’t understand.”
 Gareth frowned.
 He didn’t think he’d mentioned King Nochdvor.
 He’d been careful not to, in fact.

-Roman sighed.
-He looked tired, suddenly, and much, much older.
+Roman looked over at him.
+He seemed tired, suddenly, and much, much older.
 “I’ve been down similar roads before, you see.
 You always lose something of yourself on the journey, even if everything seems fine in the end.
 Who I am is all I have anymore, so no, I wouldn’t join the team.
 I’m happy enough where I am.”

 Gareth blinked at Roman.
 The word enough seemed to weigh heavier than the others.
 “You talk older than you look,” Gareth observed, the most cogent thought he was capable of forming at the moment.